DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 :movie_camera: [VIDEO TUTORIAL AVAILABLE!](https://youtu.be/Kp-stcTm77g)

 - **I have multiple animals, *but I can tell them apart,* in my videos and want to use DLC2.2:**
    - quick start: when you `create_new_project` set the flag `multianimal=True`.
 And always label the "individual" ID name the same; i.e. if you have mouse1 and mouse2 but mouse2 always has a miniscope, in every frame label mouse2 consistently.
-See this [labeling w/2.2 demo video](https://www.youtube.com/watch?v=_qbEqNKApsI)
+See this [labeling w/2.2 demo video](https://www.youtube.com/watch?v=_qbEqNKApsI).
+Then, you MUST put the following in the config.yaml file: `identity: true`

 :movie_camera: [VIDEO TUTORIAL AVAILABLE!](https://youtu.be/Kp-stcTm77g) - ALSO, if you can tell them apart, label animals them consistently!